z0al/dep/README.md

 2. Accept the permissions
 3. Allow access to repositories

+## Screenshots
-If you want to update a pull request dependencies write:
+If you want to update a pull request dependencies write e.g:

 ![comment-screenshot][]

-On the pull request, a status check from `DEP` will appear:
+On the pull request, a status check from `DEP` will appear e.g:

 ![status-check-screenshot][]